Chapter 5. COM Servers

 registers the objects with the SCM.

-For an inproc server, ATL uses the AtlComModuleGetClassObject
+For an inproc server, ATL uses the AtlComModuleGetClassObject helper function to scan the

 object map; create the class object, if necessary; and return the